nhunt3/scheduling-app-react/README.md

 Made per specs (with no data persistence).
 React only (no redux, node, or mongo)

-There are only 3 files the really do stuff and are not boilerplate:
+There are only 3 files that really do stuff and are not boilerplate:
 App.css
 App.js
 EditModal.js